Sanworkflowsystems/landing_page/README.md

-# Lumora.ai Landing Page - v2.0
+# Outleadz Landing Page - v2.0

-This project is a premium, single-page landing page for Lumora.ai, built with a static HTML/CSS/JS stack and styled with TailwindCSS.
+This project is a premium, single-page landing page for Outleadz, built with a static HTML/CSS/JS stack and styled with TailwindCSS.
 This version is a complete refactor of the initial site to align with a more elegant, futuristic, and enterprise-grade design system.

 ## Project Structure